Do you know the difference between marble and granite?

 White Carrara Marble

 Everyone’s favorite-but wait.
 Before choosing it for your kitchen or bath countertop or floor, be warned, it’s porous.
 That means it will stain if you aren’t careful.
 That doesn’t mean you should avoid it.
-It just takes a more care and attention than a granite.
+It just takes a bit more care and attention than a granite.
 You should seal it regularly & clean up stains as soon as they happen.

 River White Granite